SeunJegede/CBF_Retail_Analysis/README.md

 **Data**: Public ecommerce datasets such as thelook_ecommerce.
 Containing primarily order, product, customer and order items tables.

-**Methodology**: Use BigQuery or sql engine to join orders and product data.
+**Methodology**: Using Visual Studio Code and PostgreSQL to join orders and product data.
 Calculate RFM scores for each customer to segment them into value tiers.
 Analyse retention trends across UK regions

 **Outcome**: A ranked list of high‑value customers based on RFM scoring.
 Clear insight into which regions show the strongest retention and which require intervention.
 A dashboard that monitors customer health, identifies churn risks, and guides targeted marketing strategies.